sidjain-jecrc/gaussian-process-regression/README.md

 3. Find output for given input vector by using the parameter values derived in 2nd task and report the change in accuracy.

 ### Brief description about the files present in this repository:-
-1. gaussian_process.py - It is the python file to perform regression done in tasks 1 and 3
+1. gaussian_process_task1.py - It is the python file to perform regression by assuming parameters as done in task 1.
-2. max_likelihood_estimator.py - This file is to infer the gaussian parameters by minimizing the cost function
+2. max_likelihood_estimator.py - This file is to infer the gaussian parameters by minimizing the cost function as stated in task 2
+3. gaussian_process_task3.py - It is the python file to perform regression by using parameters estimated in task 2.
 3. data.mat - It is the given input mat file that contains input_train, target_train, input_val, target_val and input_test files